GregGlickert/NeuroScience-Tutorals/HPC_Tutorial/README.md

 ```
 sbatch batch_build.sh
 ```
 This will build the network and send an email saying the network is build.
 MAKE SURE TO CHANGE TO EMAIL IN THE BATCH FILES SO I DON'T GET A BUNCH OF EMAILS.
-To change the email edit the batch files using VIM. <br/>Then to run the network using multiple cores use the batch run file
+To change the email edit the batch files using VIM. <br/>Then to run the network using multiple cores use the batch run file<br/>Don't forget to compile the modfiles!
 ```
 sbatch batch_run.sh
 ```